Corey Hollman

-Corey Hollman (born 25 September 2003) is an Australian professional soccer player who plays as a defensive midfielder for Sydney FC.
+Corey Hollman (born 25 September 2003) is an Australian professional soccer player who last played as a defensive midfielder for Sydney FC.

 Career

 Hollman came through the ranks of the Sydney FC academy, before making his debut against Macarthur in a 3-0 win in December 2021.

 Personal life

-Hollman's siblings both play professional soccer too, with his older brother Jake playing for Macarthur FC in the A-League Men and his younger sister Shay playing for Sydney FC in the A-League Women.
+Both of Hollman's siblings also play professional soccer, with his older brother Jake playing for EFL League Two club Walsall, and his younger sister Shay playing for Sydney FC in the A-League Women.